The Guide to SMLD Interlibrary Loan

 You may request PPL materials directly from our catalog instead of filling out a request form.
 If you have several searches to do, you can save time by logging into your PPL account before you start searching.

-3. Search the PPL catalog by using the search field at the top of the screen or the search options in the right column.
+- Search the PPL catalog by using the search field at the top of the screen.

 The request will now be visible on your PPL patron account for online monitoring and renewals.
 To see all of your holds, click on the button labeled “View My Holds.”
 We will pull the item and send it to you.